moda-gov-tw/PETWorks-framework/docs/source/ldiversity_de-identify.rst

 The following code snippet de-identify the data to satisfy :math:`l`-diversity [1]_。

-We use ``data/adult.csv`` as the original data, ``data/adult_hierarchy`` as the data hierarchy, and ``attributeTypes`` as the attribute type definitions to demonstrate how to perform de-identification through PETWorks-framework.
+We use ``data/adult/adult.csv`` as the original data, the data hierarchy, ``data/adult/adult_hierarchy``, and the attribute type definitions in ``data/adult/adult.yaml`` to demonstrate how to perform de-identification through PETWorks-framework.

-In the following code snippet, we use the API ``PETAnonymization(originalData, tech, dataHierarchy, attributeTypes, maxSuppressionRate, l)`` with the data, the string “l-diversity”, the attribute type definitions, the maximal suppression rate, and the target l value as the parameters to perform de-identification for l-diversity.
+In the following code snippet, we use the API ``PETAnonymization(originalData, tech, maxSuppressionRate, l)`` with the data, the string “l-diversity”, the attribute type definitions, the maximal suppression rate, and the target l value as the parameters to perform de-identification for l-diversity.

 Then, we use the API ``report(result, path)`` with the result and the string "path" as parameters to write the result to the path.